 Did you/will you graduate from a U.S. high school or obtain a GED in the U.S.?

-Did you/will you attend school in the U.S. for at least three years as of the date that you graduated or the date you received the equivalent of a high school diploma?
-(Attendance does not have to be consecutive.
-All students must submit high school transcripts to show three years of attendance.)
+Did you/will you attend school in the U.S. for at least three years as of the date you graduated or the date you received the equivalent of a high school diploma?
+(Attendance doesn't have to be consecutive.
+Transcripts are required.)

 Did you/will you live with your parents while you attended high school in the U.S.?

 Illinois residents may be eligible for additional funding and support programs.
 You may qualify as an Illinois resident if you can answer "yes" to the above questions for Illinois in particular, instead of the U.S. in general.